 Our partner families are selected based on the following four criteria:

 Families must currently live in substandard, crowded, or unaffordable housing, or housing that for some reason does not meet the needs of the family.

 - Your shelter is inadequate because of problems with heating, water supply, structural safety, overcrowding, etc.

-- Your monthly housing payment is more than 30% of your monthly income.
+- Your monthly housing payment is a majority of your monthly income.